noobogami/digital-wedding-card/README.md

 # Deploy the 'dist' folder to your gh-pages branch
 ```

-### Any Static Hosting
+### Any Static Hosting or VPS
-Build the project and upload the `dist` folder to your hosting provider.
+Build the project and upload the `dist` folder to your hosting provider, or use Docker.

 ## 🔍 Tips for Best Results